Strategic Advisory Group

 Aileen is a qualified teacher with three years teaching experience gained before leaving the profession.

-James has held a number of communications and public engagement roles posts prior to joining Queen's, working within and with government departments and political leaders in Northern Ireland.
-He has experience working with multiple international Non-Governmental Organisations, assisting academic research groups working on education and conflict around the world to communicate with various state and non-state actors.
+James Dillon is the Acting Head of Public Engagement at Queen's.
+He has held a number of posts prior to joining Queen's in 2016, including communications and public affairs roles, working within and with government departments and political leaders in Northern Ireland.
+He also has experience working in research communications, assisting academic research groups working on education and conflict around the world to communicate with various state and non-state actors.

 Kevin Fearon is the Business Alliance Manager for the Arts, Humanities and Social Sciences Faculty at Queen’s University Belfast.
 Kevin supports research and academic staff with funding and engagement opportunities involving external partners and also manages the Queen’s Policy Engagement initiative.